felixlaumon/felixlaumon.github.io/_posts/2016-01-08-kaggle-right-whale.md

 ## 2. Dataset

-This dataset is special in 2 main ways from the perspective of machine learning.
+This dataset was special in 2 main ways from the perspective of machine learning.

 ### 2.1 Dataset distribution

-It is **non-straightforward to split the dataset into training and validation set**.
+It was **non-straightforward to split the dataset into training and validation set**.
 There were only 4237 images for 427 right whales.
 Most importantly the number of images per whales varies hugely, as can be seen from the below histogram. **There were 24 whales that came with only 1 image in the dataset!**

 ![Images per whale](/assets/kaggle-right-whale/image_per_whale.png)

-A reasonable local validation set is essential to evaluate how the model will perform on the testing set and estimation of public / private score on Kaggle.
+A reasonable local validation set was essential to evaluate how the model will perform on the testing set and estimation of public / private score on Kaggle.

-The usual approach is to perform a **stratified split** so that the training and validation distribution are similar.
-To handle the whales with single photo, we can either *a) put those images just in the training set (overestimating);* or *b) just in the validation set (underestimate)*. **Note that putting the whales with 1 image into validation set means the classifier will not be able to predict those whales at all.**
+The usual approach is to perform a **stratified split** so that the training and validation label distribution were similar.
+To handle the whales with single photo, we can either a) *put those images just in the training set (overestimating);* or b) *just in the validation set (underestimate)*. **Note that putting the whales with 1 image into validation set would result in the classifier not be able to predict those whales at all!**

 However due to a noob mistake, I ended up doing a **random split**.
 To makes things worse, different classifiers were trained with a different split.
 I noticed this issue about 3 weeks before the deadline, and I decided not to fix them because I thought it was too late.